Manta Cruise Port Guide

 The best way to describe Manta is full of life.
 The friendliness of the people and an unhurried pace of life mean that things move a little slower here.
 You might not be able to see it all in a day, but that’s not the point.
 Manta is meant to be enjoyed, not consumed.
 Buy one of the region’s signature Panama hats for shade from the strong Ecuadorian sun.
 Day trip to El Murciélago, surf in Playa Bonita, or see endangered and protected wildlife at Pacoche Reserve.
 Throw away your to-do list, put away your phone, and explore Manta, Ecuador at your leisure.

-Cruises to Manta, Ecuador
+Cruises to Galapagos

-View All Cruises to Manta, Ecuador
+View All Cruises to Galapagos

 Top Sights & Attractions for Cruises to Manta